Integrated-AI-Platform/Business_Notes/Business_Idea_Bank.md

 > Differentiating Points

-- Provides automatic prompt template generation that optimizes the LLM's answer to specific industries and use cases.
+- Provides various prompt templates that allow LLM to provide higher-quality answers in specific industries and use cases.

 ## 2. LLM-Driven Research and Decision-Making Assistant ("Research and Decision-Making Assistant")